tschaban/AFE-Firmware/tools/esp32.bootloaders/readme.txt

 - AFE ESP32 firmware file: 0x10000

 Upload using SPI_MODE = DOUT
-Update the the latest version or another AFE Firmwre version can be made via web broser from AFE Configuration panel
+Update the latest version or another AFE Firmware version can be made via web browser from AFE Configuration panel

 ------------------------------------------------